Tailored to perfection

 The family-run business eventually chosen is staffed by some of the most passionate and skilled craftsmen in the business, who have been hand-making sofas for years.
 Every step of the process happens in the father-son duo’s workshop, a creative hub nestled in the English countryside; a light, open space, with tools, benches and vast windows that let the scent of freshly cut wood mingle with country air.

 You can view the Tailored by OKA collection online, where you can also order up to five complimentary fabric swatches.
-If you want to take a closer look, you can visit our stores in Chelsea, Knutsford or Guildford to view samples.
+If you want to take a closer look you can pop into most of our 14 stores to see the samples, but please note that our Tunbridge Wells, Parsons Green, South Godstone and Didcot showrooms are not home to any Tailored pieces at present.